WestPeakResearch/WestPeakWebsite/src/content/Hiring/index.md

 **Dates:** Applications open on Friday, September 4th, 2020 and close on Sunday, September 27th, 2020.
 Decisions for both cohorts will be made in early October.

 **Process:** The first round will include a cover letter, resume, and unofficial transcript submission.
 Chosen applicants will advance to an interview round.

-Full details regarding Junior and Senior Analyst positions can be found [here](HIRING_PACKAGE.pdf)